yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 ##### 3.6.3 Confidence Intervals
-So far, we've looked at various statistics on the returns such as its mean and variance.
+So far, we've looked at various statistics on the returns such as its mean and variance, that is how returns might be distributed.
+Here, we want to see how to **model** returns, i.e, looking at different ways of quantifying this distribution.

 Whenever we estimate something, we also want to ask, how **confident** can we be in that estimate?
 Generally:

 - **More data**: ```Smaller``` confidence interval - mean is ```more``` accurate
 - **Less data**: ```Bigger``` confidence interval - mean is ```less``` accurate.